 It is just as important to seal new asphalt as it is to seal asphalt that is already showing signs of wear and raveling.
 By sealing new asphalt, you are able to prevent the damage from occurring.
 It is recommended to allow 30 days of cure time before sealing new asphalt.
 Ideally, new pavement should be sealed 30 to 90 days from time of installation.

 Another benefit of seal coating is the improved aesthetics of the pavement by providing a rich, uniform, black color to the surface minimizing differences in the pavement surface texture.
 Though seal coat is often utilized for its aesthetic improvement to the surface, this is merely a side benefit.

-Advantage Asphalt, Inc. provides comprehensive pavement services to residential, commercial, and industrial clients.
+Advantage Asphalt provides comprehensive pavement services and asphalt maintenance in Sacramento to residential, commercial, and industrial clients.
 We are a 100 percent quality driven company.
 We specialize in jobs that require quality and attention to detail.
-Contact us for more information and a free estimate.
+Contact our asphalt maintenance Sacramento experts for more information and a free estimate.

 STRIPING: Key Benefits

 Once a pavement surface has been treated with seal coat or an overlay, the surface markings must be reapplied quickly to return the pavement to an operational condition.
 A high quality, traffic line paint should be used for best results.
 Contact us for a free striping estimate to finish your surface treatment.